 5. Explore the city

 Play a tourist in your own city as you explore the best of what the city has to offer.
 As we tend to overlook the touristy spots in our cities, what better way to spend the day with your loved one exploring this city and unfurling all of its secrets?
 Learn more about what your partner loves about this city and their favourite places as you embark on this adventure together!

 Tip: While the city can be explored on foot, you can also opt for a guided tour or hop on hop off bus tour.
 Read our guide on the London city tours.

 6. Eat at Camden Market

 If you’re looking for a fun way to spend Valentine’s Day in London, Camden Market is the place for you.
 Lined with shops and eateries that offer unique products and dishes, Camden Market is a longstanding favourite of all Londoners.
-While it is currently shut due to the COVID-19 restrictions, you can order in or take away some truly delicious food from here to enjoy in the warmth and comfort of your home.

 7. Picnic at Hyde Park